 Angiotensin-converting enzyme (ACE) inhibitors

-These medicines work by reducing the amount of a chemical that you make in your bloodstream, called angiotensin II.
-This chemical tends to constrict (narrow) blood vessels.
+ACE inhibitors work by reducing the amount of a chemical that you make in your bloodstream, called angiotensin II.
+This chemical tends to narrow (constrict) blood vessels.
 Therefore, less of this chemical causes the blood vessels to relax and widen, and so the pressure of blood within the blood vessels is reduced.

-There are various types and brands of ACE inhibitors.
-For example, captopril, cilazapril, enalapril, fosinopril, lisinopril, perindopril, quinapril, ramipril, and trandolapril.
+There are various types and brands of ACE inhibitors: captopril, cilazapril, enalapril, fosinopril, lisinopril, perindopril, quinapril, ramipril, and trandolapril.
 An ACE inhibitor is particularly useful if you also have heart failure or diabetes.
-ACE inhibitors should not be taken by people with certain types of kidney problems, people with some types of artery problems, and if you are pregnant.
-You will need a blood test before starting an ACE inhibitor to check that your kidneys are working well.
+ACE inhibitors should not be taken by people with certain types of kidney problems, people with some types of artery problems, and those who are pregnant.
+You will need a blood test before starting an ACE inhibitor.
+This will check that your kidneys are working well.
 The blood test is repeated within two weeks after starting the medicine, and within two weeks after any increase in dose.
 Then, a yearly blood test is usual.

 Angiotensin receptor blockers

 These medicines are sometimes called angiotensin-II receptor antagonists.
-There are various types and brands.
-For example, candesartan, eprosartan, irbesartan, losartan, olmesartan, telmisartan and valsartan.
+There are various types and brands: candesartan, eprosartan, irbesartan, losartan, olmesartan, telmisartan and valsartan.
 They work by blocking the effect of angiotensin II on the blood vessel walls.
 So, they have a similar effect to ACE inhibitors (described above).

-These medicines affect the way calcium is used in the blood vessels and heart muscle.
+Calcium-channel blockers affect the way calcium is used in the blood vessels and heart muscle.
 This has a relaxing effect on the blood vessels.
-Again, there are various types and brands.
-For example, amlodipine, diltiazem, felodipine, isradipine, lacidipine, lercanidipine, nicardipine, nifedipine, nisoldipine, and verapamil.
+Again, there are various types and brands: amlodipine, diltiazem, felodipine, isradipine, lacidipine, lercanidipine, nicardipine, nifedipine, and verapamil.
 Calcium-channel blockers can also be used to treat angina.

-Again, there are various types and brands.
-For example, acebutolol, atenolol, bisoprolol, metoprolol, oxprenolol, pindolol, propranolol, sotalol, and timolol.
+Again, there are various types and brands of beta-blockers: acebutolol, atenolol, bisoprolol, metoprolol, oxprenolol, pindolol, propranolol, sotalol, and timolol.
 They work by slowing the heart rate, and reducing the force of the heart.
 These actions lower the blood pressure.
 Beta-blockers are also commonly used to treat angina, and some other conditions.
 You should not normally take a beta-blocker if you have asthma, chronic obstructive pulmonary disease (COPD), or certain types of heart or blood vessel problems.

 What about side-effects?